Cüneyt Gürer, Ph.D.

 - Master of Arts, Justice Studies, Kent State University

-Dr. Cüneyt Gürer joined the Marshall Center in October of 2020 as a Professor of Transnational Security Studies.
-He also provides academic content and advice to the Program on Countering Transnational Organized Crime (CTOC).
-In addition, he conducts lectures on transnational security issues, including security issues that are related to Turkey and its extended region.
+Cüneyt Gürer, Ph.D., joined the George C. Marshall European Center for Security Studies in October 2020 as a professor of Transnational Security Studies.
+In this role, he provides academic content and advice for the Program on Countering Transnational Organized Crime and conducts lectures on transnational security issues, including those related to Türkiye and its extended region.

-Before joining the Marshall Center, Dr. Gürer was the Alexander Von Humboldt Foundation fellow at the University of Siegen, Germany where he conducted research on conflict and human displacement and taught a course covering areas of conflict dynamics, human displacement experiences, transnational crime, and refugee integration.
+Before joining the Marshall Center, Gürer was the Alexander Von Humboldt Foundation fellow at the University of Siegen, Germany.
+In this role he conducted research on conflict and human displacement and taught a course on conflict dynamics, human displacement experiences, transnational crime, and refugee integration.

-After completing twenty years of service, Dr. Gürer retired from the Turkish National Police in April 2016.
-Following his retirement, he worked as a senior security consultant for European nongovernmental aid agencies delivering humanitarian support to Syrian refugees in Turkey and provided consultancy to increase the efficiency of support activities on the ground.
+After 20 years of service, Gürer retired from the Turkish National Police in April 2016.
+Following his retirement, he worked as a senior security consultant for European nongovernmental aid agencies delivering humanitarian support to Syrian refugees in Türkiye and worked to increase the efficiency of support activities on the ground.

-During his service in the government, Dr. Gürer coordinated Turkey’s first comprehensive drug strategy and policy document in cooperation with EU institutions.
-As the head of the national focal point of the European Drug Agency (EMCDDA) in Turkey, he actively supported European-level policy interaction and served as an expert on parliamentary committees on drug-related issues.
+During his government service, Gürer coordinated Türkiye’s first comprehensive drug strategy and policy document in cooperation with EU institutions.
+As head of Türkiye’s national focal point to the European Union Drugs Agency, he actively supported European-level policy interaction and served as an expert to parliamentary committees on drug-related issues.